stephane-caron/pink/examples/README.md

 | End-effector | 1         |
 | Posture      | $10^{-3}$ |

+## Arm: Panda

+A Panda arm tracking an intercative target in Viser:

+TODO video

 ## Flying dual-arm UR3

 A pair of UR3 arms on a mobile body tracking moving targets: